Bring out the flavor of green tea! Why does the way you boil water affect the taste?

 Tips for making tap water taste better

-If you need to cool water, it is important to first boil the water and then cool it to the desired temperature.
+If you need to cool the water, it is important to first boil the water and then cool it to the desired temperature.

 summary